Skip to main content

 Vitamin D

 A 2011 study shows that vitamin D boosts the immune system.
 As we discovered earlier, psoriasis is an autoimmune response.
 Therefore, vitamin D could help treat the condition internally if you suffer from vitamin D deficiency.
 It’s recommended to take 400 to 1,000 international units (IU) per day, no more.
-Be aware that taking too much may be dangerous.
+Be aware that taking too much can be dangerous.

 Want to get your dose of vitamin D easily, safely and for free?
 Go out and take a sunbath!
 In fact, our body metabolizes sunlight in vitamin D. Besides, sunlight contains UV-B rays and may help treat psoriasis.
 Don’t forget your favorite sunscreen!